Two NYUAD students selected as 2021 UAE Rhodes Scholars

 Global awards are highly-competitive, merit-based opportunities that are conducted at a national or international level.

-Between 2014 and 2019, NYUAD students have received 16 Rhodes Scholarships; 6 Schwarzman Scholarships; 1 Al Ghurair Scholarship; 8 Fulbright Scholarships; 1 Future Global Leader Award; 6 Global Academic Fellowships (GAF); 5 Critical Language Scholarships (CLS); 5 Dalai Lama Fellowships; 2 Erasmus Mundus Scholarships; 1 Luce Scholarship; 2 National Science Foundation Scholarships (NSF); 6 Yenching Academy Scholarships; 1 Center for Arabic Study Abroad Scholarship (CASA); 11 Clinton Global Initiative - University Scholarships (CGIU)
+Our graduates have received 17 Rhodes Scholarships; 7 Schwarzman Scholarships; 1 Al Ghurair Scholarship; 10 Fulbright Scholarships; 1 Future Global Leader Award; 6 Global Academic Fellowships (GAF); 5 Critical Language Scholarships (CLS); 5 Dalai Lama Fellowships; 12 Erasmus Mundus Scholarships; 1 Luce Scholarship; 1 National Science Foundation Scholarships (NSF); 7 Yenching Academy Scholarships; 1 Center for Arabic Study Abroad Scholarship (CASA); 12 Clinton Global Initiative - University Scholarships (CGIU).

 The goal is to help students identify passions, interests, and future paths.
 Pursuing the right global awards competitions will help achieve those goals.